guneshprasads/shopping-cart/README.md

 * Deployment instructions

 * ...

+Home page which will show all the products
+Search which was based on both Product name and Category name you can add or remove the product to the cart
+Filter option which was based on price(minimum and maximum)

 # shopping-cart
 ![Screenshot 2020-03-12 at 6 42 50 PM](https://user-images.githubusercontent.com/13889409/76526674-eac57280-6493-11ea-96c2-92eb64e2894a.png)
 ![Screenshot 2020-03-12 at 6 42 43 PM](https://user-images.githubusercontent.com/13889409/76526686-ef8a2680-6493-11ea-94f8-422c45cb1557.png)